OfficeDev/office-scripts-docs/docs/develop/javascript-objects.md

 ---
-title: 'Using built-in JavaScript libraries in Office Scripts'
+title: 'Using built-in JavaScript objects in Office Scripts'
 description: 'How to call built-in JavaScript APIs from an Office Script in Excel on the web.' ms.date: 01/21/2020
 localization_priority: Normal
 ---

-# Using built-in JavaScript libraries in Office Scripts
+# Using built-in JavaScript objects in Office Scripts

-JavaScript has several built-in objects any JavaScript code can use.
-The [TypeScript](../overview/code-editor-environment.md) of Office Scripts is a superset of JavaScript, so it also includes these objects.
-This article focuses on a few select objects and how they can be used by a script to integrate with your Excel workbook.
-Mozilla's [Standard built-in objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects) contains a complete list of these objects.
+JavaScript provides several built-in objects that you can use in your Office Scripts, regardless of whether you're scripting in JavaScript or [TypeScript](../overview/code-editor-environment.md) (a superset of JavaScript).
+This article describes how you can use some of the built-in JavaScript objects in Office Scripts for Excel on the web.

+> [!NOTE]
+> For a complete list of all built-in JavaScript objects, see Mozilla's [Standard built-in objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects) article.

 ## Array

-The [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) object gives your script functions to work with array types.
+The [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) object provides a standardized way to work with arrays in your script.
 While arrays are standard JavaScript constructs, they relate to Office Scripts in two major ways: ranges and collections.

+### Working with ranges

 Ranges contain several two-dimensional arrays that directly map to the cells in that range.
 These include properties such as `values`, `formulas`, and `numberFormat`.
-Your script needs to load the related property before reading any cell in that array, for example `myRange.load("values")` (as well as `await context.sync();` to complete the `load` operation).
+Array-type properties must be [loaded](scripting-fundamentals.md#sync-and-load) like any other properties.

 The following script searches the **A1:D4** range for any number format containing a "$".
 The script sets the fill color in those cells to "yellow".